 As a rough rule, any fixture within five feet of the main stack does not need a separate vent.
 Where fixtures are more than five feet from the

 main stack and do require a separate vent, the vent must extend above every other fixture in the house.
 At this point it may join the main stack.

-stack.
 It is, therefore, possible for a house to have several bathrooms, and only one vent stack going up through the roof.

 Vents should terminate at least 3 feet above and 10 feet (12 feet in Canada) in any other direction from any door or window openings.
 Vents

 should extend at least 6 inches above the roof and be at least 12 inches away from a wall.
 The vent pipe should extend at least six inches up

 The vent should extend only about twelve inches above the roof line.
 Vents which are very long may be subject to frost closure in the winter.

 The warm moist air passes up through the vent, and the air is cooled as it contacts the cold walls of the outdoor section of the vent pipe.
 The

 moisture in the air condenses and freezes on the walls of the vent pipe.
 In a prolonged spell of cold weather, this frost can build up to a point

 where it closes off the top of the vent.
 This, of course, negates the effectiveness of the venting system.
 Vents should be at least three inches in